jr0cket/heroku-java-workshop-content/getting-started/authenticating-with-heroku.md

     heroku login

   Provide your Heroku username and password when prompted.
+If your account has [2-factor authentication](https://devcenter.heroku.com/articles/two-factor-authentication) configured, you will also be prompted for a 2-factor code.

 ![Heroku authentication](../images/heroku-login-2factor.png)